-When initiating an insurance claim, it is important to note that insurance providers use a national estimating program to determine the suggested costs and end-pricing associated with damage, mitigation, construction and the repair claim process.
+When initiating an insurance claim, it is important to note that insurance providers use a national estimating program to determine the suggested costs and end-pricing associated with damage, mitigation, construction, and the repair claim process.
 Insurance companies use regional demographic data and median contractor repair and replacement costs to make these pricing determinations.
-Unique to Teton County, there is no pricing model available for local insurance providers to use.
-This creates challenges for some local insurance adjusters.
-Insurance adjusters are directed by company policy to use the closest geographic pricing model available in the state in which loss occurs – which in the case of Teton County Wyoming is Cody, Wyoming.

 - As an owner of a home or business, thorough research of insurance coverage is very important.

-- Flooding (rising ground water) is excluded by most home owner policies.
+- Flooding or rising groundwater, is excluded by most homeowner policies.

 - Additional coverage for flooding may be available through some carriers.